 Whether you’re in a laboratory weighing small rodents, or a vet who only deals with family pets, you need robust animal weighing scales.
 Something that resists animal waste and numerous cleanings daily, claws, dirt, dust, even water, and of course, shock protection.

 Animals will likely leave a bit of a mess after being weighed.
 The scale has to resist this.
 Stainless steel scales are rust-resistant and easy to wipe-down.
 Usually the pan can be removed so that any dirt that may have accumulated can be cleaned.
-A zoo or farm might have to weigh animals who live in a more natural habitat, making a washdown scale the right choice.
-Washdown scales are IP66 rated and can be hosed down after each use.
+A zoo or farm might have to weigh animals who live in a variety of habitats, making a washdown or waterproof scale the right choice.
+Washdown scales are IP66 rated for advanced protection against both water and dust, allowing these scales to be hosed down after each use.